Star Trek: Strange New Worlds (SNW) Season 3

 Commentary

 When Star Trek TNG was created, the series was set 100 years after TOS and 80 years after the TOS movies.
-This clever move gave it an edge; it allowed to show a technological leap on the new show.
+This clever move gave it an edge; it allowed to depict a technological leap in the new show.
 The clearly most remarkable of the 24th century innovations was the holodeck, which quickly became a hallmark of TNG.
 I fondly remember early episodes such as "The Big Goodbye" and "11001001" that established how amazed the crew was about the authenticity of the scenarios.
 Famously among them was Commander Riker, which Jonathan Frakes might remember.
 Anyway, it is only realistic that this initial sense of wonder gradually made way for routine, on DS9 and especially on Voyager where the crew went to the holodeck much like we used to switch on the TV in real world.
 Overall, the holodeck is one of the success stories that made the 80's and 90's the best time of the franchise.

 All this doesn't matter in SNW where the legacy is handled laxly, from the dimensions of the ship to the personalities of established characters.
 In "A Space Adventure Hour", the holodeck appears a full century earlier than it ought to; it also looks and works exactly as it will in TNG.
 This is not only a continuity issue.
 It also takes away the defining technology from 24th century Trek and thereby diminishes its significance for TNG.
 The writers and producers of the prequels and reboots have turned Star Trek into a static universe devoid of progress, in which any technology is generic and may exist at any time they want to have it.
 They don't mind if stories and statements from legacy Trek, about something being unprecedented, are retroactively invalidated.
 Neither the writers nor other fans need to remind me that TAS had the (namedropped) Rec Room, that we saw some sort of an alien holodeck in ENT: "Unexpected", that DIS established a (namedropped) holographic battle simulator in "Lethe" (if we decide to care for it) and that forerunners of the holodeck must already have existed a few decades as per VOY: "Once upon a Time".
 The point is that "A Space Adventure Hour" is a kind of holodeck-focused episode that would rightfully belong into the 24th century, as vehemently as some will defend it.

 There is a less than half-hearted attempt to ease the anachronistic nature of the technology in the story.
 The holodeck is explicitly called a "prototype", and because of its power and safety issues Scotty recommends to shelve the technology in the end.
 Rather than mitigating anything, this brings up unpleasant memories of Lex Spock in DIS: "Such Sweet Sorrow II".
 What bothers me even more is that the problems of the prototype are the very same that would plague the holodeck still 100 years later!
 For the purpose of showing an early development stage, a crude holographic projector with visible imperfections would have been adequate (which may have been a new challenge for the VFX people!), rather than something that looks and feels perfectly real and allows true interaction with the environment and with AI characters (well, the latter is even necessary for an important plot twist).
 It may have been a nice touch to include occasional small glitches, rather than making "A Space Adventure Hour" into a totally Voyager-style holodeck malfunction story, complete with the usual statements that "safety protocols are off" and "we can't shut it down", and with the whole ship being in danger.
-This painfully uninspired plot twist adds insult to injury.
+This painfully uninspired "Spirit Folk"-level plot twist adds insult to injury.

 But perhaps the end justifies the means.
-Perhaps what happens on the holodeck is so enjoyable that it is acceptable it happens a century too soon.
+Perhaps what else happens on the holodeck is so enjoyable that it is acceptable it happens a century too soon.

 I'm afraid not. - Our brain cells are gone!